Consultations and engagement

 School Streets transform roads outside schools by preventing unauthorised vehicles from accessing them at school start and finish times.
 This allocation of more space to children and families helps improve road safety, encourages healthier lifestyles, and reduces traffic congestion.
 The...

-Closes 15 September 2024
+Closed 15 September 2024

-• Narborough Road
+• Fosse Road South

-Closed 9 June 2024
+Closed 5 September 2024

 We Asked, You Said, We Did